Scent Detection and Nosework

 - Watch a demo test in the CKC’s Scent Detection Videos area.
 Like most dog sports, there are beginner/hobby levels and advanced competitive levels.
 Think about your time, energy and finances and consider what a realistic goal is for you and your dog.

 - Have a look at this excellent page that describes how scent cones work.

 - Have a look at some foundation training exercises for your potential star that can also help you build a better recall.

 - Review how to make your own scent detection training box and scented swabs

 - Ever heard of Clever Hans?
 He was a horse who became famous for his math skills…until his trainer and viewers realized the trainer was actually giving the horse cues.
 Find out how to avoid the Clever Hans Effect here.

 - In Canada, formal Scent Detection events are held under the rules of the Canadian Kennel Club.
 Review the CKC’s Guide to Scent Detection and rules and regulations.
 You may wish to consider taking a membership with the CKC as you progress in the sport so you can compete in official events.

-- Our CAPDT trainers can help you learn what you need to compete.
+- Then find a local CAPDT trainer who offers an scentwork fundamentals or a “Try Nosework” course.
+You can search in the CAPDT directory using the word “nosework” and your area.
+Our CAPDT trainers can help you learn what you need to compete.
 Many trainers will offer help and support as you move ahead in your chosen sport.